-The cost of construction, installation, operation, servicing and maintenance of the District will be funded by the assessments levied and collected within the District.
-For Fiscal Year 2021, it is projected that the current year assessment revenue will be insufficient to cover the operating costs during the same fiscal period, resulting in an operating deficit of \$143,426, which will be covered by a one-time contribution from the District's operating reserves.
-Since the completion of the LED retrofit in Fiscal Year 2018, the District has been seeing reduction in operating costs gradually.
+The cost of operation, servicing and maintenance of the District will be funded by the assessments levied and collected within the District.
+For Fiscal Year 2021, it is projected that the current year assessment revenues will be insufficient to cover the operating costs of the District during the same fiscal period, which will be covered by a one-time contribution from the capital reserves.